datarobot-forks/dynamo/components/metrics/README.md

 ## Quickstart

-To start the `metrics` component, simply point it at the `namespace/component/endpoint` trio for the Dynamo workers that you're interested in monitoring metrics on.
+To start the deprecated `metrics` component, simply point it at the `namespace/component/endpoint` trio for the Dynamo workers that you're interested in monitoring metrics on.

 This will: